richynick/paylite_repo/README.md

 A `200 OK` response with an empty body.

+**Note on Postman Testing:** When testing the `/api/v1/webhooks/psp` endpoint with the provided Postman collection, you may encounter an "Invalid webhook signature" error on the first attempt.
+This is due to a known issue with how Postman handles pre-request scripts that generate signatures.
+Simply sending the request a second time will resolve the issue.

 ## Idempotency

 The `POST /api/v1/payments` endpoint supports idempotency.
 If you make a request with an `Idempotency-Key` that has been used before with the same request body, the original response will be returned without creating a new payment.
 If the `Idempotency-Key` is the same but the request body is different, a `409 Conflict` error will be returned.